jpcposts/jpcposts.github.io/_posts/2023/2023-11-13-join_windows_machine_domain.md

 ![install_ad_ds0](/assets/img/posts/2023/install_active_directory_domain_services/install_ad_ds0.png)

-Joining a Windows machine to a domain is an essential step in integrating it into an Active Directory (AD) environment.
-This process ensures that the machine can authenticate users against the domain and access network resources.
-In this guide, we will explore two methods to join a Windows machine to a domain: using the GUI (Graphical User Interface) and PowerShell commands.
+Adding users to Active Directory (AD) is a common administrative task that allows organizations to manage user accounts and permissions effectively.
+In this guide, we'll explore two methods for adding Active Directory users: using the GUI (Graphical User Interface) and PowerShell commands.

 ## Join Windows Machine to Domain via GUI